mvanthoor/rustic-book/src/search/ordering/killers.md

 > than two killer moves unique is detrimental to the engine's speed.
 With
 > the implementation above, you could try to keep three killer moves for
 > each ply, hoping that some of the time there will be no duplicates.
 In
-> some engines this actually works, but you will have to try and test it.
+> some engines this can work, but you will have to try and test it.

 <hr />